safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

   SVN_TRUNK_FOLDER: "trunk"
 ```

-:point_up_2: These are defined vairables to use it later in the stage to get changes from SVN
+:point_up_2: Above mentioned are some SVN related defined variables to use later in the stage

 - `SVN_SRC_PATH` where SVN trunk will download
 - `SVN_REPO_PATH` complete path to SVN Team Server.
-That usualy start with `[https://teamserver.sprintr.com/](https://teamserver.sprintr.com/)`.
+That usually starts with `[https://teamserver.sprintr.com/](https://teamserver.sprintr.com/)`.
 - `SVN_USERNAME` User Name to access the Team Server.
 - `SVN_PASSWORD` Password to access the Team Server.
 - `SVN_TRUNK_FOLDER` Folder path on SVN to fetch changes from.
-Mostly it `trunk`
+Mostly it's the `trunk` folder.

-:ok_hand: Lets define the stage to download code from Team Server
+:ok_hand: Let's define the stage to download code from Team Server

 ```yaml
 fetch-svn: